CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 - Use volumes for `docker-compose.yml` defined as paths in /LUSTRE/ so I can have persistent data of db in one place and static or media (thumbnails) in other place.

-- Use proj of lcc2 INEGI and geopackage
+- Use proj of lcc2 INEGI and geopackage.

+    * Maybe for geopackage see: https://docs.geoserver.org/stable/en/user/data/raster/gdal.html and https://stackoverflow.com/questions/50803719/geotools-failed-to-load-the-gdal-native-libs-at-runtime-ok-in-eclipse

 - How to include madmex land cover maps as "Base Maps" in geonode?